Best Vegan Stocks: 10 Picks To Watch or Buy Now

 Some people invest in vegan stocks because they’re vegans themselves and they want to put their money where their morals are.
 Others are looking to cash in on hot stocks as the long-simmering meatless movement finally trends its way into the mainstream.
 Others are buy-and-hold investors who are by this point convinced that the growing trend has much farther to climb.
-Either way, you’ve got options — including the nine featured below — and there are plenty of reasons to believe that they have nowhere to go but up.
+Either way, you’ve got options — including the 10 featured below.

 Like Vegan Food, Plant-Based Stocks Have Gone Mainstream